 Why is air quality testing important?

 Why the big concern now about indoor air quality (IAQ), is the air quality worse now that it was in the past?

-IAQ did not used to be a big problem.
-This is because before the 1970?s, there were almost no energy conservation rules and regulations for buildings and homes.
+IAQ did not use to be a big problem.
+This is because, before the 1970s, there were almost no energy conservation rules and regulations for buildings and homes.
 Much of this changed in an effort to conserve heat loss in buildings, and ultimately conserve more energy and cut costs.